Mental Health Facilities Syracuse, UT

 Salt Lake City Va Healthcare System Ogden Community Based Op Clinic - 8.1 miles from Syracuse, UT

 Salt Lake City Va Healthcare System Ogden Community Based Op Clinic is a mental health facility in Ogden, UT, located at 982 Chambers Street, in the 84403 zip code.
-Salt Lake City Va Healthcare System Ogden Community Based Op Clinic provides telemedicine/telehealth and outpatient treatment.
-Salt Lake City Va Healthcare System Ogden Community Based Op Clinic provides couples/family therapy, individual psychotherapy and group therapy to young adults, adults and seniors 65 or older.
-Salt Lake City Va Healthcare System Ogden Community Based Op Clinic also supports people with serious mental illness, seniors or older adults and clients referred from the court/judicial system.
-Some other services available at Salt Lake City Va Healthcare System Ogden Community Based Op Clinic include chronic disease/illness management, family psychoeducation and court-ordered outpatient treatment.
+Salt Lake City Va Healthcare System Ogden Community Based Op Clinic provides outpatient treatment and telemedicine/telehealth.
+Salt Lake City Va Healthcare System Ogden Community Based Op Clinic provides integrated dual diagnosis disorder treatment, psychotropic medication and individual psychotherapy to adults, seniors 65 or older and young adults.
+Salt Lake City Va Healthcare System Ogden Community Based Op Clinic also supports clients referred from the court/judicial system, veterans and people with PTSD.
+Some other services available at Salt Lake City Va Healthcare System Ogden Community Based Op Clinic include family psychoeducation, court-ordered outpatient treatment and integrated primary care services.

 Learn More